edwindj/cbsodataR/README.md

 # CBS odata with R

-Retrieve data from the open data interface of Statistics Netherlands (cbs.nl) with *R*.
+Retrieve data from the [open data interface](http://www.cbs.nl/nl-NL/menu/cijfers/statline/open-data/default.htm) of Statistics Netherlands (cbs.nl) with *R*.
+The OData description

 __Note: This is a free time project and not an official Statistics Netherlands package__

 # Installation